mstksg/inCode/copy/entries/inside.md

 </aside>

-Okay, so let's say I have a future `Int`.
+Let's say I have a future `Int`.
 Say, `futureLength`, waiting on an `[a]`.
 And I have a function `(< 5) :: Int -> Bool`.
 Can I apply `(< 5)` to my future `Int`, in order to get a future `Bool`?